techjay-c/tp/docs/DeveloperGuide.md

 #### Deleting a Treatment

-The `delete-t reatment` command deletes a treatment record in ToothTracker.
+The `delete-treatment` command deletes a treatment record in ToothTracker.

 The activity diagram for deleting a treatment is illustrated as follows: